 Just because you have little white bumps on your face does not necessarily mean that you have acne.
 Acne and Milia are very different skin conditions.
 Comedones or whiteheads (aka acne) are excess fats and wastes that are trapped in a hair follicle and so they clog up the pores.

-So the difference between Milia and Acne, Spots, Zits or what ever you want to call them is quite simply that Milia are proteins trapped within the skin, while Comedones are fats and skin debris trapped within the pore.
+So basically the difference between Milia and Acne, Spots, Zits or what ever you want to call them is quite simply that Milia are proteins trapped within the skin, while Comedones are fats and skin debris trapped within the pore.
 They may both appear to be little bumps under the skin but they’re both very different things.

 This gentle exfoliation makes eventual removal of the milia easier because the skin layer around the milia becomes thinner, with frequent, yet gentle exfoliation.
 In short; Exfoliate your skin to prevent milia, not to cure them.